 “What did she say?”

-Justin overheard him and moved closer.
+Justin overheard them and came closer.
 “You wanted to tell me something?”